CodeFromAnywhere/sensible/apps/docusaurus/docs/extra/migration.md

 Add the following dependencies to your apps and packages, where needed: core, ui And the following to devDependencies: config, tsconfig With version `"*"`

+### There's more.

+This is the most important part but there are probably more things, depending on your codebase.
+Let us help you!
+Contact us to discuss this.